My-Tags WordPress Plugin

 License

-This project is released under the terms of the GNU General Public License.
+This project is released under the terms of the GNU General Public License version 2 or later.

 Downloads, Issue Tracking, Support

-For the latest releases of My-Tags please visit the downloads section of the My-Tags Development Portal.
+For the latest releases of My-Tags please visit the My-Tags development web site.

 Changelog